ldn-softdev/stackoverflow-json/lib/Print empty string for a missing key and converting the result to CSV.md

 To achieve the ask here the best way: would be ensure that all the entries have all the default entries inserted (if any is missed) and then use template to interpolate the result.

-I took a liberty of extending the example with each additional entries missing some values and reshuffling the object entries:
+I took a liberty of extending the example with a few additional entries missing some values and reshuffling the object entries:
 ```bash
 bash $ cat file.json
 {